AddChew/dynamic-routing/README.md

 ## Motivation

 The UAT environment has insufficient compute resources for every machine learning model to host its own separate model serving application.
 In most cases, only a mock model serving API is required for integration tests.
 One potential solution is to have a centralized application to host all the mock model serving APIs.
-This project thus seeks provide a centralized mock API hosting application, while also providing an admin service, that allows users to flexibly self-service the management of their mock APIs (i.e. add, edit, remove) without having to restart the main application.
+This project thus seeks to provide a centralized mock API hosting application, with an admin service, that allows users to flexibly self-service the management of their mock APIs (i.e. add, edit, remove) without having to restart the main application.

 ## Demo